jeremyraby/courseNotes/sql/sql.md

 This can be weird, but ChatGPT explains that this is useful for displaying only a certain number of records per page, like when you're shopping online and the web app only displays 10 items per page (called "pagination").
 You use the `OFFSET` clause (usually in conjunction with `LIMIT`) to display records 10 - 20 on page 2:

 `SELECT * FROM items ORDER BY name LIMIT 10 OFFSET 10;`

+## Database Normalization

+Database normalization is like organizing a messy room - you want to group similar items together and make sure you don't have duplicates.
+In a database, this means breaking up data into smaller tables that are related to each other.
+This reduces data redundancy and makes it easier to maintain data consistency.
+By following normalization rules, you can ensure that data is stored in the most efficient and logical way possible.
+This makes it easier to query and analyze data, which ultimately leads to better decision-making.
+A trade-off is that data get stored on multiple tables that may need to be `JOIN`ed in order to see all relevant data about that entity.

+## Joining tables